Critical thinking is an important concept. It is an

 A person who demonstrates significant critical thinking

+methodology?
 What are the limitations of the findings?

-Critical Thinking Examples
+Critical Thinking Examples:

 What are some examples of critical thinking?
 If you

 generalize to real-world situations.
 You would think of

 reasons why the findings would not generalize to real-world